 - Offer flexibility.
 People’s preferences differ according to their needs and lifestyle.
 Consider offering flexible scheduling, a hybrid working environment (e.g., work from home and in the office), and opportunities to unwind (e.g., team retreats, yoga sessions, gym passes, etc.).
 Be open to your team members’ needs as long as they promote higher motivation and productivity.

-Ensure Your Goals Are Clear and Realistic
+Ensure Your Team Goals Are Clear and Realistic

-Establishing clear and realistic goals is crucial in setting up your team for success.
+As a project manager, establishing clear and realistic goals is crucial in setting up your team for success.
 Though this advice might seem obvious, 90 percent of business leaders fail to achieve their goals due to poor execution.

 - Onboard 5,000 new online customers in the upcoming quarter.